christymthmas/sentinel-2-api-call/README.md

 This is a simple python program which could be used for downloading Sentinel 2 imageries with non-GUI interface aka API calls.</p>

 [Click here for official documentation.](https://sentinelsat.readthedocs.io)

+This code is particularly to download one imagery per month in the given time range which is having the least cloud coverage.